 Just looking around EPCOT, you can see the whole park is in a transition period.
 We found out that Future World is being transformed into 3 distinct areas, and World Celebration will be the center, where Spaceship Earth will be the main attraction in that area of the park.

 This is all part of the bigger EPCOT transformation project, which will be the biggest changes that have ever come to the park.
 It will look completely different in 3-4 years from now.
+These changes might have an influence on whether you visit Disney World in 2020 or 2021, or skip them altogether until a later date.

 Despite all the surrounding change, new Disney CEO Bob Chapek has assured worried fans that Spaceship Earth will continue to be the Disney World and EPOCT icon it has always been, just with “new magic” breathed into the original attraction.